-This group provided perspective for compensation in the Canadian market, and was the core group used by the Committee to benchmark executive compensation.
-Although it includes some organizations that are significantly larger than North West, the group captures retailers (specifically food retailers) that otherwise would have fallen outside the size scope but are important as key competitors for talent.
+This group provides perspective for compensation in the Canadian market, and was the core group used by the Committee to benchmark executive compensation.
+Although it includes some organizations that are significantly larger than North West, the group captured retailers (specifically food retailers) that otherwise would have fallen outside the size scope but are important as key competitors for talent.
 This group is skewed with very large and very small companies relative to North West, but provides valuable information about pay practices and design.
-North West's revenue is positioned slightly above the 75th percentile relative to this peer group (the data point that is higher than 75% of all other data in the sample when ranked low to high).
+North West's revenue is positioned at approximately the median relative to this peer group.